True Blue Software

 In summary, SnapshotCM provides advantages for all types of users:

 SnapshotCM, in all of these areas, strives to make software development just a bit less complex.
-And in the middle of a long day, wouldn't it be nice to know that
+And in the middle of a long day, isn't it nice to know that

 SnapshotCM handles the details so you don't have to.